 Courses Program Learning Outcomes Exceeds Meets Doesn't Meet ARH 110, 150, 170, 210, 255, 315, MP , 350, 390, 399, 410, 450, 498, 510, 550, Final Fundamental Design & Drawing and Making Construct drawings and models with a high level of craft and attention to detail Drawings and models exhibit commitment to excellent craftsmanship.
 Physical models use model materials and techniques appropriate for scale of representation.
 Digital representation of building is well- calibrated in scale and materiality in describing intended spatial experiences.
 Drawings and models exhibit commitment to improving craftsmanship.
 Digital representation of building exhibits purposefully detailed building components.
 Drawings and models lack care.
 Cut surfaces and glued connections in physical models show misalignments and inaccuracies.
 Digital representation of building is generic.
-ARH 150, 210, 255, 315, MP , 350, 410, 450, 498, 510, 550, Final Presentation Skills Clearly explain and defend design decisions in verbal presentations Verbal presentation is choreographed with visual presentation for effective communication.
+ARH 110, 150, 210, 255, 315, MP , 350, 410, 450, 498, 510, 550, Final Presentation Skills Clearly explain and defend design projects in verbal presentations Verbal presentation is choreographed with visual presentation for effective communication.
 Verbal presentation highlights important design decisions.
 Verbal responses to questions are substantive and thoughtful.
-Critique is received and responded to with humility.
-Verbal presentation is supported by visual presentation.
+Critique is received with humility Verbal presentation is supported by visual presentation.
 Verbal presentation explains a design logic.
 Verbal responses to questions defend the design proposal.
 Verbal presentation is incongruent with visual presentation.
 Verbal presentation does not explain a design logic.
 Verbal responses to questions do not adequately defend the design proposal.
 ARH 180, 210, 230, 255, 315, MP , 350, 390, 410, 450, 498, 510, 550, Final Presentation Skills Create presentation boards, slides, and/or printed materials which exhibit logical sequencing and a hierarchy of information Sequence of visual information describes the design process in defense of design project.
 Hierarchy of visual information emphasizes important design decisions.
 Visual presentation exhibits sequence and hierarchy.
 Visual presentation uses an underlying grid to organize information.
 Visual presentation uses white space for emphasis and hierarchy. - Visual presentation lacks organization and hierarchy.
-ARH 210, 315, MP , 410, 498, 510, 550, Final Presentation Skills Curate visually communicated research and analysis to support design decisions NAAB PC 5 Research and Innovation How the program prepares students to engage and participate in architectural research to test and evaluate innovations in the field.
-Visual communication follows a consistent strategy Visually communicated research, analysis, and design investigation validates the design proposal.
-Research and analysis relevant to the design proposal are edited, curated, and visually communicated.
-Format, sequence, and hierarchy of visually communicated research and analysis indicate curation of information to support the design proposal.
-Visual communication of research and analysis does not support the design proposal.
-Visual communication of research does not exhibit original analysis.
+ARH 210, 255, 315, MP, 410, 498, 510, 550, Final Presentation Skills Develop effective visual communication strategies to convey information that build towards an argument Visual communication follows a consistent strategy Visually communicated research, analysis, and design investigation validates the design proposal.
+Visual communication of research and analysis is curated to support the design proposal.
+Visual hierarchy, format, sequence of information support the design proposal. - Visual communication of research and analysis does not support the design proposal.
+LA 292, ARH 255, 315, MP, 410, 450, 498, 510, 550, Final Leadership and Community Demonstrate a commitment to community building and social equity through programming and organization of an architectural project.
+Program and building organization reflects a commitment to address the unmet needs of the users.
+User needs are researched with equity and ethics in mind.
+Design project demonstrates an architect's responsibility to work in the public interest and to improve the quality of life for all.
+Program and building organization responds to the needs of the users.
+The research of user needs considers social equity.
+The needs of the users are not addressed in the design project.
+The research of user needs lack consideration for social equity.